Simple DirectMedia Layer

 Simple DirectMedia Layer (SDL) is a cross-platform software development library designed to provide a hardware abstraction layer for computer multimedia hardware components.
-Software developers can use it to write high-performance computer games and other multimedia applications that can run on many operating systems such as Android, iOS, Linux, macOS, and Windows.
+Software developers can use it to write high-performance computer games and other multimedia applications that can run on many operating systems such as AmigaOS, Android, iOS, Linux, MorphOS, macOS, and Windows.

-SDL manages video, audio, input devices, CD-ROM, threads, shared object loading, networking and timers.
+SDL manages video, audio, input devices, threads, shared object loading, computer networking and timers.
 For 3D graphics, it can handle an OpenGL, Vulkan, Metal, or Direct3D11 (older Direct3D version 9 is also supported) context.
 A common misconception is that SDL is a game engine.
 However, the library is suited to building games directly, or is usable indirectly by engines built on top of it.

 The library is internally written in C and possibly, depending on the target platform, C++ or Objective-C, and provides the application programming interface in C, with bindings to other languages available.
 It is free and open-source software subject to the requirements of the zlib License since version 2.0, and with prior versions subject to the GNU Lesser General Public License.
-Under the zlib License, SDL 2.0 is freely available for static linking in closed-source projects, unlike SDL 1.2.
-SDL 2.0, released in 2013, was a major departure from previous versions, offering more opportunity for 3D hardware acceleration, but breaking backwards-compatibility.
+Under the zlib License, SDL 2.0 is freely available for static linking in closed-source projects, unlike SDL 1.2, although it is possible for the user to override the statically linked library with one provided by them.
+SDL 2.0, released in 2013, was a major departure from previous versions, offering more opportunity for 3D hardware acceleration, but breaking backwards-compatibility; a wrapper library made to translate 1.2 calls to 2.0 was later made available.

 SDL is extensively used in the industry in both large and small projects.
-Over 700 games, 180 applications, and 120 demos have been posted on the library website.
+By 2010, over 700 games, 180 applications, and 120 demos had been posted on the library website.

+SDL supports Emscripten (i.e. programs that run on a web page).

+SDL 3 was released, as a stable version, in January 2025.
+It has a migration guide, and Coccinelle tool support to help migrate to the new major version.
+SDL 3 has a new way to control the entry point of your program, and you can optionally control execution in a non-framework way.